Ron Barfield Jr.

 Ron Barfield Jr. (born April 20, 1971) is an American former stock car racing driver.
-He raced in all of the major NASCAR series: Winston Cup, Busch Series, and Craftsman Truck Series, but did not win a race.
+He raced in all of the major NASCAR series, those being the Winston Cup Series, Busch Series, and Craftsman Truck Series, but did not win a race.
 He is a former protégé of Bill Elliott.

 Beginnings

 Barfield began racing at the age of six in go-karts.
 In 1987, he won the World Karting Association's National Dirt Series Championship.
 Two years later, he switched to stock car racing and won nine races in a Late Model at Myrtle Beach Speedway.
 He would win the track championship at Myrtle Beach in 1991, collecting a total of 46 feature wins.
 In 1994, he was named the Texas Pete All-Pro Series Rookie of the Year, finishing fourth in points.

 Early NASCAR

 In 1995, he moved to the Slim Jim All Pro Series, where he won two races and had sixteen top-ten starts in twenty-one starts.
 The next season, he began racing in the major NASCAR series.
-He made his debut in the Truck Series at Homestead-Miami Speedway, driving the #94 for Super 8 Motel Ford F-150 for Elliott, starting third and finishing fourth.
+He made his debut in the Truck Series at Homestead-Miami Speedway, driving the No. 94 for Super 8 Motel Ford F-150 for Elliott, starting third and finishing fourth.
 He ran six more races in the trucks that season and had two additional top-ten finishes.
-He also ran six races in the Busch Series for Elliott's New Holland team, where his best finish was 11th.
+He also ran six races in the Busch Series for Elliott's New Holland team, where his best finish was eleventh.
 In addition, Barfield attempted the Brickyard 400 in the Cup series, but failed to qualify.
 He took home a victory at Michigan International Speedway in an Auto Racing Club of America as well.

 Barfield returned to the trucks for another part-time run in 1997, finishing eighth at Walt Disney World Speedway.
 He also attempted to run in the Busch Series full-time with Elliott's team, and posted two ninth-place runs, but his schedule was eventually cut back.
-He ran two more truck races for Gloy Racing, before rounding out the schedule in a team owned by Elliott's partner, Charles Hardy.
+He ran two more truck races for Gloy-Rahal Racing, before rounding out the schedule in a team owned by Elliott's partner, Charles Hardy.
 He also attempted again at Indianapolis in the Cup series, where he finished 22nd.

 In 1998, Barfield went full-time with the Hardy team, with sponsorship from Ortho Lawn & Garden.
-He had ten top-tens and finished 9th in points.
-He also ran a pair of races in the #2 for Craven, his best finish a 21st at Bristol.
+He had ten top-tens and finished ninth in points.
+He also ran a pair of races in the No. 2 for Craven, his best finish a 21st at Bristol.